codepulsar-com/nils/docs/index.md

 ```
 module xyz {
   export my.package;
+  requires com.codepulsar.nils.core;
-  open lang;
+  open nls;
 }
 ```

-In the example lang is the folder containing the resource files.
+In the example `nls` is the folder containing the resource files.

 ## Extending NILS